troeger/opensubmit/README.rst

 This is OpenSubmit, a small web application for managing student assignment solutions in a university environment.

-Check http://docs.open-submit.org for more information.
+Check http://docs.open-submit.org for more information, including the latest `changelog <http://docs.open-submit.org/en/latest/changelog.html>`_.